Introduction to Company Identification in India

 ULL- Unlimited Liability Company

-After deciding the type of entity, apply for the digital signature certificate for the proposed directors.
+After deciding the type of entity, apply for the digital signature of the proposed directors.

 Step 3- Apply for DIN (Director Identification Number )